muhsin-k/muhsin-k/README.md

 Apart from my normal work, I am also passionate about OSS and side projects.
 I built [GitX](http://gitxapp.com/) and [Dataclump](https://www.dataclump.io/).

-Now I am contributing [Chatwoot](https://www.chatwoot.com/)- Open source customer support tool.
+Now I am contributing to [Chatwoot](https://www.chatwoot.com/)- Open source customer support tool.

 #### You can also find me on